Brain tumour funding boost following death of Tessa Jowell

 The Government has announced it will double a recent funding boost for brain tumour research following the death of Dame Tessa Jowell.

-The late Labour Cabinet minister, who died on Saturday from an aggressive brain tumour, campaigned for more resources to help combat her disease.
+The late former Labour Cabinet minister, who died from an aggressive brain tumour, campaigned for more resources to help combat her disease.

 £20 million was committed to brain tumour research by the Department of Health and Social Care in February, with the aim to boost survival in these hard-to-treat diseases.
 Theresa May is now doubling this investment to £40 million as part of theTessa Jowell Brain Cancer Research Mission.